zandanyd/cyber-rag/README.md

       pip install -r requirements.txt
  ```
 4. Edit the .env file and choose your preferred LLM provider:
-  - If using WatsonX Fill in the required fields
+  - If using WatsonX:

+     Fill in the required fields

     You can get your credentials at 👉 https://dataplatform.cloud.ibm.com

-  - If using Ollama: Make sure Ollama is installed and running locally.
+  - If using Ollama:

+     Make sure Ollama is installed and running locally.
-  -

     Start the Mistral model with:
      ```bash
       ollama run mistral